MinaMatta98/suckless-dwm-blue/README.md

 # Suckless-dwm-blue
 This repo features a pre-patched version of the suckless desktop window manager - dwm.
 Dwm is lightweight and written in (you wont believe it) ...
 C .
 This makes it extremely lightweight and responsive, which is made especially clear when you contrast the dwm top bar to something like polybar.
-While polybar is a good bar extension it compaitively is cripplingly slow.
+While polybar is a good bar extension it comparitively is cripplingly slow.

 You can find the unpatched dwm window manager in the following link: https://dwm.suckless.org/